 |Wholesale Cash & Carry Trading / Wholesale Trading (including MSEs sourcing)||100%|

 |Shipping and Terminals||100%|

 |Broadcast information services (Up-linking of TV Channels from Non-‘News & Current Affairs/ Down-linking of TV Channels)||100%|

 Sectoral Limited under Foreign Direct Investment in India

 Liberalization of FDI in India (Industries permitted)

 FDI is allowed in certain jurisdictions with a ceiling on the overall allowable foreign holdings.
 Information of the same sectors in which FDI is subject to sector-specific caps are available at the various link:

-The new policy forbids FDI in the following categories:
+New policy forbids Foreign Direct Investment in India in the following categories: